 Summary: Thymus function is essential to our immune systems.
 Unfortunately, our thymus shrinks beginning in young adulthood.
 The successful preliminary results of a clinical trial suggest that it may be possible to regrow the thymus to boost our flagging immune systems.
 [Author: Brady Hartman.
 This article was updated on Feb 5, 2018, and first appeared on LongevityFacts.]

-Dr. Greg Fahy wants to rejuvenate the aging thymus and give us a new lease on life.
+Dr. Greg Fahy wants to boost our flagging immune systems by rejuvenating our aging thymus and give us a new lease on life, warding off deadly cancer and infections.

 Dr. Fahy has just announced preliminary results of a clinical trial which shows that restoring thymus function may be done safely and effectively.

 Why Restore Thymus Function?

 The thymus plays a crucial role in our immune system, and declining thymus function has been linked to chronic diseases such as cancer.
 Starting around the age of 1, our thymus begins to shrink and roughly halves in size every 16 years.
 Our immune systems weaken along with it.

 Because of its essential role in our immune systems, some geroscientists regard rejuvenating the thymus as the ‘holy grail’ of preventing the immune decline of old age.
 In fact, restoring thymus function is such as prize that several organizations have been competing to be the first to do it.